-One of the most basic atmospheric correction methods is the “black pixel” method, which assumes that all the signal retrieved from optically deep water is entirely due to atmospheric effects.
+One of the most basic atmospheric correction methods is the “black pixel” method, which assumes that all the signal retrieved over optically deep waters originates entirely from the atmosphere.
 This information is then used to correct the reflectance across the entire scene.
-However, this method requires the presence of optically deep water bodies within the scene and assumes uniform aerosol concentrations across the scene.
-Such assumptions may be inaccurate, particularly for satellites with a wide field of view, such as MODIS, where a single image can cover a swath of 2,330 km.
+However, this method requires the presence of optically deep water targets within the scene and assumes uniform aerosol concentrations across the scene.
+Such assumption may be inaccurate, particularly for satellites with a wide field of view, such as MODIS, where a single image can cover a swath of 2,330 km.
+Limitations to this technique arise also when the target of study is a water body itself.
 These limitations highlight the need for more advanced correction techniques that account for spatial variability in atmospheric properties.

-To address these challenges, space agencies have developed sophisticated atmospheric correction algorithms tailored to specific sensors and study areas, accounting for atmospheric scattering, absorption, and path radiance contributions by leveraging radiative transfer models, auxiliary atmospheric data, and sometimes in situ measurements.
-For example, data of the ESA constellation Sentinel-2 can be processed using Sen2Cor, a correction algorithm designed to produce BOA reflectance by incorporating atmospheric parameters such as water vapor, aerosols, and ozone concentrations.
-These advanced algorithms often rely on radiative transfer simulations and use ancillary data from onboard sensors or external sources to improve accuracy.
-Additionally, some atmospheric correction methods are customized for specific applications, such as the ocean color community, which employs algorithms specifically designed for water bodies.
-PolyMER or ACOLITE, for instance, are widely used atmospheric correction model that enhances water-leaving radiance retrieval, making it highly effective for monitoring aquatic ecosystems.
+To address these challenges, sophisticated atmospheric correction algorithms tailored to specific sensors and study areas have been developed.
+These algorithms account for atmospheric scattering, absorption, and path radiance contributions by leveraging radiative transfer models, auxiliary atmospheric data, and sometimes in situ measurements.
+For example, data of the ESA constellation Sentinel-2 can be processed using Sen2Cor, a correction algorithm designed to produce RBOA by incorporating atmospheric parameters such as water vapor, aerosols, and ozone concentrations.
+Additionally, some atmospheric correction methods are customized for specific targets, for example, algorithms specifically designed for water bodies, such as POLYMER (Steinmetz et al., 2011) or ACOLITE (Vanhellemont and Ruddick, 2018).

-After atmospheric correction, BOA reflectance provides information regarding light reflected by the target at various wavelengths.
+RBOA reflectance provides information regarding light reflected by the target across various wavelengths.
 This phenomenon, referred to as the spectral signature, is a unique feature of each target type.
 Spectral signatures contain data about the physical and chemical properties of surfaces, forming the basis for remote sensing applications.
 By analyzing spectral signatures, scientists can identify and classify surface types, as well as derive insights into environmental changes and land-use dynamics.
-For example, Chlorophyll-a, a pigment commonly found in vegetation, plays a key role in defining the spectral signature of plant life.
-Chlorophyll-a absorbs light in specific regions of the electromagnetic spectrum, particularly in the blue region around 430 nm and the red region near 665 nm.
-These absorption characteristics shape the spectral signature of vegetation, resulting in minimal reflectance in these wavelength ranges.
-Consequently, these spectral features are important indicators in remote sensing studies, enabling the differentiation of vegetation types, assessment of their physiological health, and monitoring of ecological conditions over time.
+For example, Chlorophyll-a (Chla), a pigment found in all vegetation cells, plays a key role in shaping the spectral signature of vegetation.
+Chla absorbs light in specific regions of the electromagnetic spectrum, particularly in the blue region around 440 nm and the red region near 675 nm.
+Consequently, healthy vegetation exhibits a spectral signature with low R at 440 and 675 nm.
+Variations in physiological states and vegetation types result in different spectral patterns, enabling their differentiation and monitoring of ecological conditions over time.

-Spectral indices are mathematical combinations of reflectance values at specific wavelengths, designed to highlight particular surface characteristics.
+Spectral indices are mathematical combinations of reflectance values at specific wavelengths, designed to maximize particular surface characteristics with simple processing.
 Vegetation indices, for example, leverage the distinct reflectance patterns of photosynthetic pigments.
-The Normalized Difference Vegetation Index (NDVI) is a widely used index based on the difference between near-infrared (NIR) and red reflectance values.
+The Normalized Difference Vegetation Index (NDVI) is a widely used index based on the difference between R in the NIR and red regions.
 It is calculated as:

-NDVI=R840nm-R668nmR840nm+R668nm
+NDVI=R840nm-R668nmR840nm+R668nm (Eq.
+1.2)

 where R840nm is the reflectance at 840 nm and R668nm is the reflectance at 668 nm.